QuantEcon/reading-group-2024/notebooks/gdp_lecture/gdp_intro.md

 Real GDP is measured in "billions of chained 2017 dollars",which is a dollar measure that is adjusted for the price change due to inflation and consumer behaviour within the year of 2017.
 Here are some interesting observations:

-- Both Nominal and Real GDP displayed increasing trend since 1949.
+- Both nominal and real GDP displayed increasing trend since 2017.
-- Post-2000, Nominal GDP growth outpaced Real GDP, especially after 2010, indicating inflation's role as a contributing factor.
+- Nominal GDP growth outpaced real GDP indicating inflation's role as a contributing factor.
 - 2008 and 2020 saw GDP drops due to the Global Financial Crisis and COVID-19 pandemic, respectively.
 These crises led to significant GDP contractions, evident in downturns on the graph.